LinguaLatina/textbook/docs/topics/inflection/index.md

 ## An inflected language

+Main points to emphasize:

+- English uses *word order* to indicate function; in Latin, *inflection* fulfills that role

+Examples of inflection in English:

-- word order vs. inflection
+- verbal inflection to show *tense*
-- substantive inflection: number, function
+- substantive inflection: *number*
-- verbal inflection: tense

 ### Other resources